-Wendy Clark joined ACG as Vice President in 2020 with more than 35 years of experience in museums, visual arts, and design.
+Wendy Clark joined ACG in 2020 with more than 35 years of experience in museums, visual arts, and design.
 Her areas of expertise include grantmaking, programming support, and project management on a national scale.
 She also has extensive training and experience in the areas of diversity, equity, inclusion, implicit bias, ethics, anti-harassment, the Hatch Act, leadership, cyber-security, and executive coaching.

 Most recently serving as Director of Museums, Visual Arts, and Indemnity at the National Endowment for the Arts (NEA), Ms. Clark managed policy, program development and evaluation, peer review, and the federal grant making portfolios for the nation’s museums and visual arts fields.
 During her tenure, she was responsible for oversight of the Arts and Artifacts Indemnity Program of the Federal Council on the Arts and Humanities and directed the NEA’s Blue Star Museums initiative, which offered free summer admission to active duty military families.
 Ms. Clark also worked to make the NEA more accessible to Native American communities, tribal governments, and Historically Black Colleges and Universities.
 Her other major responsibilities included overseeing the Rosa Parks Sculpture Competition for the Architect of the Capitol, recruiting hundreds of national museum professionals and artists annually for peer review, and adjudicating proposals for federal investment in exhibitions, conservation, care of collections, artist commissions, and public art.
 As a design specialist, she also managed federal support for historic preservation, urban design, architecture, and other design fields.